bstewart00/restaurant-assignment/README.md

     - So, the client would periodically check the status of table/items to see if they are ready.
     - In practice, I think the server would notify clients when items have finished preparing.
 - Table orders represent a transaction for one group of guests at that table.
 So after all items from the order are finished, the client would DELETE the table from the "active orders".
+- API parameters are valid.
+Would ideally validate and return 4xx errors

 ## Running the application: